ripionck/ripionck/README.md

 Welcome to my GitHub profile!
 I'm passionate about software development and building innovative solutions.
 Here are a few things about me:

 - 🔭 I’m currently learning **Data Structure and Algorithms** to advance my coding skills.
-- 🌱 I’m currently learning **Django, Django REST Framework, MySQL, PostgreSQL, React, Tailwind CSS and Git.**
+- 🌱 I’m currently learning **Java, Spring Boot, PostgreSQL, Docker and Git.**
 - 👯 I’m looking to collaborate on projects related to Web Development and Software Development.